totemstech/dattss/ReadMe.md

-### DaTtSs: Realtime Server Statistics Aggregation as a Service
+### DaTtSs: Realtime Server Statistics Aggregation Service

 DaTtSs helps aggregating and displaying server-side statistics in realtime to better track servers and infrastructure behaviours.
 It is inspired by the idea that